Anti-LM Decoding for Zero-shot In-context Machine Translation: Limitations

 \section{Limitations}

-The limitations of this work are \begin{itemize} \item The lack of evaluation on `low-resource' languages.
+\paragraph{Comparison to Few-shot.} The approach described in this work while effective in the zero-shot setting was found to be less effective for K-shot examples setting.
+We did not tune the hyperparameter for this setting or investigate this thoroughly.
+The primary reason is that the K-shot examples has much less failure to translate cases, i.e., more consistent at giving an appropriate translation in the target language.

+\paragraph{Low-resource Languages.} We do not evaluate our method on 'low-resource' languages.
 However, what the MT community traditionally considers as `low-resource' language is a misnomer when working with pre-trained language models, as a language might be `low-resource' for the model if it is not explicitly collected in the training data.
 An example of this is German (de) for Bloom.
-While traditionally considered a `high-resource' language, it is actually a `low-resource' language for Bloom as it was not collected in the dataset.\footnote{\url{https://huggingface.co/bigscience/bloom/discussions/221}} \item Lack of human evaluation, while we do evaluate with COMET-22, a metric well-correlated with human judgment, we did not include a human annotation study for the generations. \end{itemize}
+While traditionally considered a `high-resource' language, it is actually a `low-resource' language for Bloom as it was not collected in the dataset.\footnote{\url{https://huggingface.co/bigscience/bloom/discussions/221}}

+\paragraph{Human Evaluation.} While we do evaluate with COMET-22, a metric well-correlated with human judgment, we did not include a human annotation study for the generations.